 Another thing is that here it’ll be very difficult to communicate in English, you’ll have to use Spanish to ask for directions, buy something, etc. Despite the language barrier, Cantabrian people are extremely good-natured and friendly.

 We know a lot about different Spanish regions and we’ll be too pleased to research information and advise you regarding your travel plans here, so please do ask about this before you come - people can waste so much money and time if they aren't savvy.

-I’ve been studying English for a long time in an attempt to achieve the proficiency level but it’s been very difficult.
-What I really need is an accomplished English teacher!
-Realistically, however, now that I’m preparing to sit the C2 Exam, I’ll need someone willing to accompany me doing some listening practice and quite challenging exercises with advanced vocabulary and grammar tasks.
+I’ve been studying English for a long time in an attempt to achieve the proficiency level but it’d been very difficult.
+I finally passed the C2 Exam, although I don't feel that I'm a bilingual person after achieving this certificate and I still need someone willing to help me brush up my communication skills.

 Although I don’t mind if your mother tongue isn’t English, the help I need does require you to possess an outstanding command of the language.
 That means if you aren’t native, you MUST be bilingual, so do NOT apply if you aren’t a proficient user.

 Now I'm studying German and I love it, so I've thought that the "ideal" candidate to come to our house will be someone that also knows some Deutsch.

 Volunteers should also be aware of gender equality (please gentlemen!) and MUST be prepared to do the washing-up (we don’t have dishwasher!).
 You don’t have to cook, because I love cooking, besides I also knead the dough to make a flavourful and wholesome homemade bread.